-As a result of the coronavirus global pandemic, the college experienced a slight decrease in enrollment for the 2021-2022 academic year and adjusted operations accordingly.
-Student enrollment decreased by approximately two percent for the fiscal year ended 2022.
-The College continued to offer competitive and affordable tuition rates, choosing not to increase rates over the previous academic year.
-The financial position and fiscal stability during 2021-2022 remained strong, and management will work to ensure the College's continued financial health.
+Student enrollment increased by approximately nine percent for the fiscal year ended 2023, while the College continued to offer competitive tuition rates.
+The financial position and fiscal stability during 2022-2023 remained strong, and management will work to ensure the College's continued financial health.
 The College is well positioned to maintain and provide adequate resources to successfully serve its students.
+As the College continues to adjust to a post-coronavirus environment, we are carefully monitoring enrollment for the 2023-2024 academic year and will adjust operations accordingly.

-The college completed capital projects during the fiscal year such as replacing the heating, ventilation, and air conditioning (HVAC) system for the surgery center in the Veterinary Technology program at the Newberry Campus and resurfacing the parking areas on Lots 5, 6 and 7 at the Greenwood Campus.
+The College completed capital projects during the fiscal year such as renovating the classrooms and labs utilized by the Gunsmithing Program, as well as finalizing renovations to the Laurens Center for Advanced Manufacturing with funding that was provided through State capital appropriations.
 There were also capital projects in progress from the previous fiscal cycle that have been extended into the next fiscal cycle.
-The extended projects include the continuation of a new welding lab at the O'Dell Upstate Center for Manufacturing Excellence and replacement of the HVAC system for the Medford Event Center on the Greenwood Campus.
-The college is moving forward with several planning and design phases such as building renovations and expansion of the Nursing and Health Science facilities and the replacement/refurbishment of the elevator at D-Building on the Greenwood Campus.
-The college is also continuing with plans for the Vision 2035 Master Plan to include several campus beautification projects.
+The extended projects include renovations to the main campus Administration building, as well as the relocation of Campus Police to a more centralized and visible building on the main campus.
+The College is moving forward with several projects such as building renovations and expansion of the Nursing and Health Science facilities, new Centers for Manufacturing Excellence in both Edgefield and Saluda, as well as renovations to our existing Medford Event Center into a new and improved Family Life and Conference Center.
+The College is also continuing with plans for the Vision 2035 Master Plan to include several campus beautification projects.